sciZer0/7/v/README.md

 * for now, state and logic (tokens and code) of a DApp are in the same place: smart-contract, so a code bug can (often does) result in losing funds of users

-* for now, necessary upgrades of a DApp involve multisigs of a few people that can (often does) result again in losing funds of users.
+* for now, necessary upgrades of a DApp involve multisigs of a few people that can (often does) result in losing funds of users.

 In order to solve these 2 fundamental problems, DeFi should be made another way.